yshavit/effesvm_j/notes/bytecode.md

 Many of the operands describe popping elements from the stack.
 Unless noted otherwise, this results in an error if the stack is empty.

-Note that opcodes are only allowed immediately preceding method or function declarations, and all non-comment lines following those declarations until an empty line are opcodes.
+Note that opcodes are only allowed immediately preceding function declarations, and all non-comment lines following those declarations until an empty line are opcodes.
 This means that even if an opcode shared a name with some other declaration marker (for instance, if we had an opcode `mthd`), there would be no ambiguity, as the file's context makes it clear whether a line is an opcode.
 That said, by convention opcodes are all lowercase, and other markers are all uppercase, so there shouldn't be any ambiguity.

 Stack manipulation
 ----------------------------------------------------------------------------------------